Cowes Floating Bridge: History

 The first floating bridge between the two towns was established in 1859 and the crossing is one of the few remaining that has not been replaced by a physical bridge.
 The service is owned and operated by the Isle of Wight Council, which has run it since 1901.
 Prior to ownership by the local authority the service was run by The Floating Bridge Company and The Steam Packet Company (Red Funnel).

 Before any kind of floating bridge existed, a rowing boat ferry operated between Cowes and East Cowes transporting pedestrians only.
 This service was owned and operated by the Roberton family from 1720 to 1859.
 From 1842 carriages and animals could be transported across using a pontoon which was winched across under horse power.
 In 1859 the Floating Bridge Company was formed and bought the ferry rights.
 From 24 November 1859 the first steamboat was used, built on the River Itchen in Southampton.
-In 1868 the ferry was bought by The Steam Packet Company (which now trades as Red Funnel), and bought a new ferry for the service in 1882.
+In 1868 the ferry was bought by The Steam Packet Company and bought a new ferry for the service in 1882.
 This was used regularly until 1896 when it was used only as a spare when a new ferry was purchased.